wmjpillow/A-reservation-system-for-a-restaurant/README.md

 Introduction:
 ------
 This is a small practice project I got during job interview process.
 This repo includes a software system design document with all the details.
-The first part of my work is to design the system model based on task problem, the seconnd part of my work is to implement and test the system I built.
+The first part of my work is to design the system model based on task problem, the second part of my work is to implement and test the system I built.
 I use flask as framework to build and test system model.

 User Case:
 ------